 The absence of an up-to-date, publicly accessible precedent manual disproportionately affects smaller utilities that lack the resources to conduct their own analysis or pay for external services that track commission decisions.
 The addition of water and wastewater rate regulation to PUC's jurisdiction in 2013 increases the importance of such documentation.
+As

-As discussed further in Issue 3, although large and sophisticated members of the electric and telecommunications industries have the resources to analyze precedent themselves, water and wastewater utilities tend to be much smaller and struggle to keep up with changes in the regulatory environment in the absence of a written manual.
+PUC can do more to mitigate the harms staffing challenges cause. discussed further in Issue 3, although large and sophisticated members of the electric and telecommunications industries have the resources to analyze precedent themselves, water and wastewater utilities tend to be much smaller and struggle to keep up with changes in the regulatory environment in the absence of a written manual.